WootingKb/wooting-analog-sdk/README.md

 ### Outputs

-All build outputs can be found under `target/debug`, with generated headers coming under the `includes` and `includes-cpp` directories.
+All build outputs can be found under `target/debug`, with generated headers coming under the `includes` directory.

 Currently the headers have to be manually generated and kept in the repo.
 When intentional changes are made, the testing phase verifies that the pre-generated headers match what would be generated now to ensure that accidental changes aren't made to the output of the header generation.